dongmaster/heisenautomod/RULES.md

   # String.contains?/2 is used for this.

   # > :medium
+  # OPTIONAl
   # This determines the length of the timeout.
   # The available options are these:
   # 1. :short
   # 2. :medium
   # 3. :long
-  # 4. Any number equal to or below 86400.
+  # 4. Any number in this range: 0-86400.
 The value is in seconds.
 So if you specify "10", the user will be timed out for 10 seconds.

+  # > fn -> Process.sleep(100); IO.puts "someone got timed out" end
+  # This is an anonymous function (a function with no name) that is executed right after the timeout event is sent to Volafile.
+  # It can be used to do whatever the fuck you want.
+If you want your bot to say something after timing someone out, replace IO.puts with reply
+  # Process.sleep(100) is used because I haven't implemented a proper message sending system in Volapi yet.

   # > :spammers
   # Behind the scenes, you're really just creating an elixir function when you use 'timeout', 'ban' or 'delete'.